 - Integrity.
 Honesty, objectivity, and avoidance of conflicts of interest are expected during every phase of the project.
 The project should reflect independent research done by the student(s), and be free of fraudulent data and/or plagiarism and represent only one year’s work.

 - Legality.
 Compliance with all federal, state and local laws and regulations is essential.
 In addition, projects conducted outside the U.S. must also adhere to the laws of the country and jurisdiction in which the project was performed.
 All projects must be approved by a Scientific Review Committee (SRC), and when necessary must also be approved by an Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), and/or Institutional Biosafety Committee (IBC).
-Native, genetically-altered, and/or invasive species, (e.g. insects, plants, invertebrates, vertebrates), pathogens toxic chemicals or foreign substances reintroduced into the environment is prohibited.
 It is recommended that students reference their local, state or national laws and regulations.

 - Respect for Confidentiality and Intellectual Property.
 Confidential communications, as well as patents, copyrights, and other forms of intellectual property must be honored.
 Unpublished data, methods, or results may not be used without permission, and credit must be given to all contributions to research.

-- Acknowledgment of Risks.
+- Acknowledgement of Risks.
 All projects involve some amount of risk.
 Everyone is expected to recognize the hazards, assess the risks, minimize the risks, and prepare for emergencies.